-We have secured listings and sold our Cannabis Products in all Canadian provinces, as well as Yukon and the Northwest Territories.
-In May 2024, the Company launched its first branded product in Quebec, the new Back Forty large format 0.75g three-pack pre-rolls.
+We have secured listings and sold our Cannabis Products in all Canadian provinces, including Quebec, as well as Yukon and the Northwest Territories.
 The Company also conducts wholesale bulk sales of dried cannabis to various licensed producers in Canada.

 Cannabis Operations: Cultivation, Product R&D and Manufacturing